Holomorphic approximation: the legacy of Weierstrass, Runge, Oka-Weil, and Mergelyan: Mergelyan's theorem for functions on Riemann surfaces

 \begin{theorem}[Verdera (1986), \cite{Verdera1986PAMS}] Let $K$ be a compact set in $\C$, and let $f$ be a compactly supported function in $\Ccal^r(\C)$, $r\in \N$, such that $\di f/\di \bar z$ vanishes on $K$ to order $r-1$ (see \eqref{eq:dibarflat}).
 Then, $f$ can be approximated in $\Ccal^r(\C)$ by functions which are holomorphic in neighborhoods of $K$. \end{theorem}

-Theorem \ref{th:Verdera} shows that the obstacles to rational approximation of functions in $\Acal(K)$ in Vitu{\v s}kin's theorem (see Theorem \ref{th:Vitushkin}) are no longer present when considering rational approximation of $\Ccal^r$ functions for $r>0$.
+Theorem \ref{th:Verdera} shows that the obstacles to rational approximation of functions in $\Acal(K)$ in Vitushkin's theorem (see Theorem \ref{th:Vitushkin}) are no longer present when considering rational approximation of $\Ccal^r$ functions which are $\overline\partial$-flat of order $r$ for $r>0$.
 Results in the same direction, concerning rational approximation on compact sets in $\C$ in {L}ipschitz and H\"older norms, were obtained by A.\ G.\ O'Farrell during 1977--79, \cite{O'Farrell1977TAMS,O'Farrell1977,O'Farrell1979}.

 Verdera's proof of Theorem \ref{th:Verdera} is somewhat simpler for $r\ge 2$ than for $r=1$.
-In the case $r\ge 2$, he follows Vitu{\v s}kin's scheme for rational approximation, using in particular the localization operators \eqref{eq:locop}; here is the outline.
+In the case $r\ge 2$, he follows Vitushkin's scheme for rational approximation, using in particular the localization operators \eqref{eq:locop}; here is the outline.
 Fix a number $\delta>0$.
 Choose a covering of $\C$ by a countable family of discs $\Delta_j$ of radius $\delta$ such that every point $z\in\C$ is contained in at most 21 discs.
 Also, let $\phi_j\in\Ccal^\infty_0(\C)$ be a smooth function with values in $[0,1]$, with compact support contained in $\Delta_j$, such that $\sum_j\phi_j=1$ and $|D^k \phi_j|\le C\delta^{-k}$ for some absolute constant $C>0$.
 Set

 Then, $f_j$ is holomorphic on $\C\setminus \supp(\phi_j)$, $f_j=0$ if $\supp(f)\cap \Delta_j=\varnothing$, and $f=\sum_j f_j$ (a finite sum).
 Let $g=\sum'_j f_j$ where the sum is over those indices $j$ for which $\Delta_j\cap K=\varnothing$ and $h=f-g=\sum''_j f_j$ is the sum over the remaining $j$'s.
 Thus, $g$ is holomorphic in a neighborhood of $K$, and Verdera shows that the $\Ccal^r(\C)$ norm of $h$ goes to zero as $\delta\to 0$.
 The analytic details are considerable, especially for $r=1$.